kestrelwp/better-recent-comments/readme.txt

 1. Adding the Better Recent Comments widget to the sidebar.

 == Changelog ==

+= 1.1.4 =
+Release date 11 November 2020

+ * Added 'post_type' shortcode option to allow comments to be shown for specific post types.

 = 1.1.3 =
 Release date 12 August 2020